Chen Cuello

 *It’s worth noting that some databases, like MongoDB, can fall into multiple categories as they support different data models.
 Additionally, the list provided is not exhaustive, as there are many other databases available in each category.

-Let’s delve deeper into each database type, exploring its unique characteristics, real-world applications, and practical considerations.
+Let’s take a deeper look into each database type, exploring its unique characteristics, real-world applications, and practical considerations.

 Relational Databases (also known as SQL Databases)